Updated: Sep 1

 Metabolic Stress - this is that "pump" feeling you get when you do more reps.
 It also creates signals to your body that can result in muscle growth.

 We consider all of these factors when creating workouts and training plans for any Elevate programs.
+That includes both personal training and group fitness settings.
 If you want someone to take the thinking out of it for you, hit us up to try a LIFT class or work with a personal trainer.
 You won't regret it!